Scheduled MonumentsEnglandRound barrow cemetery immediately south east of Maiden Castle

 Round barrow cemetery immediately south east of Maiden Castle is a scheduled monument protected by Historic England under reference 1015778.
 View the official record →

-The round barrow cemetery immediately south-east of Maiden Castle is a Bronze Age burial ground positioned in close spatial and chronological relation to one of southern England's most significant Iron Age hillforts.
+The Round barrow cemetery immediately south east of Maiden Castle is a Neolithic and Bronze Age burial ground located on the chalk downs near one of England's most significant Iron Age hillforts.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015778.

 Round barrow cemetery immediately south east of Maiden Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015778.